thomaskelly281/public-speaking-confidence-app/README.md

 ////////////////////////////////////////////////////////

-To view teh live version on the web, visit, www.recite.space
+To view the live version on the web, visit, www.recite.space